 Angel had many examples of this trope.
 The first was Sahjan, whose presence was not even explained to the audience until his final episode.
 Then there was The Beast, the cast given only vague warnings about its arrival and were outclassed by it in every possible way.
 Then there was Jasmine, who had even less warning and was so beyond their experience the only way they acquired information of her at all was due to a visitor from her home dimension.

 And then things really get bad when Illyria wakes up.
 Her two episode introduction is more or less devoted to a long realization that this really is a horrible LovecraftianPhysical God, not a poser, and that things like pointing guns or swinging swords at her are really quite quaint.

-Inverted by Warren.
-Used to dealing with vampires, demons, and gods, Buffy wasn't prepared to deal with one Ax Crazy human.
+Inverted by Warren Mears.
+Used to dealing with vampires, demons, and gods, Buffy wasn't prepared to deal with one Ax-Crazy human Mad Scientist.

 Inverted in Doctor Who.
 The Doctor is an Outside Context Hero.
 To the extent that a large group of his enemies, none known for working well with others, pool their resources and abilities to trap him in the ultimate prison, The Pandorica.

 The Doctor himself has encountered something like this in the "midnight entity," a creature so obscure and dangerous that it completely owns the doctor and he knows absolutely nothing about it.
 It's so bad that the Tenth Doctor was never quite the same after meeting it.

 The Silence perhaps.
 The Doctor routinely sends aliens packing in what comes across as not a long time, hours or days at most.
 He, Rory, Amy, and River Song spent three months working to defeat the Silence, and even then they turned up in later episodes.
 The fact that people, The Doctor included, forget the Silence entirely as soon as they stop looking at them makes them not exactly easy to fight.